cwchentw/mkg/README.md

-# mkg - Opinioned GNU Make-based Project Generator for C or C++
+# mkg - Opinioned Makefile-based Project Generator

-`mkg` generates cross-platform, GNU Make-based C or C++ projects.
+`mkg` generates cross-platform, GNU Make-based projects for C or C++.

 ## System Requirements

 * A recent Go compiler

 We provide pre-compiled executables.
 If in doubt, check our source and compile it by yourself.

 ## Install

 Just move pre-compiled `mkg` executable to any valid system **PATH**.

-Alternatively, get it with Go:
+Alternatively, install it with Go:

 ```
 $ go get https://github.com/cwchentw/mkg.git